taih304/Linux-Shell/Physical layer/File system/File hierarchy.md

 ``rcS`` stands for Run Control Scripts.
 It is located in ``/etc/init.d``. ``rcS`` allows you to run additional programs at boot time.

-File ``rcS`` is availale in Ubuntu OS 16.04 and Armbian 3.4.113-sun8i, and is not available in Ubuntu 20.04, Raspbian and ubuntu docker.
+File ``rcS`` is availale in Ubuntu OS 16.04 and [Armbian 3.4.113-sun8i Orange Pi](https://github.com/TranPhucVinh/Orange-Pi), and is not available in Ubuntu 20.04, Raspbian and ubuntu docker.

 Original content of ``rcS`` file in Ubuntu 16.04: